Loading Golf Stats...

 More Fantasy News

-McIlroy closed with a one-over 70 on Monday at the Dell Technologies Championship to finish 10-under and tied for 12th.
+McIlroy closed with a two-under 70 on Sunday at the Hero World Challenge to finish six-under and alone in 18th place.

 McIlroy fell into a tie for sixth place after shooting a disappointing two-over 74 in the final round of the DP World Championship.

 McIlroy won the CJ Cup on Sunday after shooting a six-under 66 in the final round.